Metro Bus Limited English Proficiency (LEP) Plan

 - Google Translate is available on the website to translate schedules into languages other than English.

 Need help learning how to ride the bus?
 Call Metro Bus: 320-528-6895. - Metro Bus Code of Conduct is posted in English on all Fixed Route and Dial-a-Ride buses and includes pictures to depict expected behavior.
 The poster includes language in Spanish and Somali indicating the information will be translated upon request.
-Brochures of the Code of Conduct in Somali and Spanish are also available on all buses.
+Brochures of the Code of Conduct in

 - Translation Services